TylerJewell/DevLandscape/README.md

 I call this the Developer-Led Landscape.

-While there is a significant overlap with DevOps, the developer-led landscape looks at businesses that developers depend upon while DevOps excludes developer tools and includes operations products that are not part of a developer's workflow.
+While there is a significant overlap with DevOps, many DevOps usually excludes developer tooling (like design IDEs) while also including IT Operations not part of a developer's workflow (like network monitoring).

 This work is never finished.
 If you uncover an error, or want to make a contribution, please open a pull request.

 # Definitions and Criteria
 ## What Is Measured

-This landscape only includes products that generate revenues.
+This landscape only includes products that generate (or intend to generate) revenues.

 The companies that make these products may (or not) have raised venture capital.
-This landscape does not include open source technologies, so the cumulative segment activity is broader than the landscape suggests.
+This landscape does not include open source projects, so the cumulative segment activity is broader than the landscape suggests.

-The landscape does not include System Integrators; however, it does include hosted offerings that impact developer productivity, such as Stack Overflow and a number of developer managed service offerings.
+Products listed may be downloadable, hosted as Software as a Service, or provided as a managed service offering.

-## Category and Segment Definitions
+## Category, Segment, and Specialization Definitions
-The major buckets are called categories: Software Delivery Lifecycle (SDLC), Developer Tools (DT), Developer Infrastructure (DI), and Developer Platforms (DP).
+The major buckets are called 'categories': Software Delivery Lifecycle (SDLC), Developer Tools (DT), Developer Infrastructure (DI), and Developer Platforms (DP).

-The segments were defined by grouping products that provided similar capabilities.
-Segmentation is not a exact science.
-Some segments are granular enough that products can exist in multiple segments.
-When a product can logically exist in multiple segments, it is listed in one segment (and therefore its revenues estimated once) that is the closesnt to the product's value propositions.
+Products that provide similar capabilities are grouped into 'specializations'.
+Depending upon the nature of the specialization, we sometimes can apply verticalization (ie, what was done for API as a Product), or can apply horizontally (ie, what was done for App Servers).
+Specialization is not an exact science.
+Some are granular enough that products can exist in multiple specializations and categories.
+When a product can logically exist in multiple places, it is listed in one place that we feel is closest to the product's value proposition.

-We include segment definitions on this page for segments whose definition is not broadly understood.
+'segments' are groupings of products across different specializations used for aggregate reporting.
+When different specializations are closely related, they are grouped into a segment.

+We provide definitions for categories, segments, and specializations when they are not already widely accepted, or where our definition deviates from norms.

 #### Category: Software Delivery Lifecycle (SDLC)
 Process solutions that coordinate how teams design, develop and test software.
 SDLC contains segments that create products - and in many cases services / solutions - that impact developers across the entire lifecycle of development.
-Conceptually, SDLC offerings are leveraged across DT, DI, and DP.
+Conceptually, SDLC offerings are leveraged across Developer Tooling, Developer Infrastructure, and Developer Platforms.

 SDLC vendors monetize by selling corporate and individual SaaS subscriptions, on-premises software licenses and subscriptions, influence marketing such as recruiting and impression advertising, project and recurring professional services.